teppi77/hangman/README.md

 # Installation

 - Execute: "composer install" in the root.
-- Create the autoloader classes by "composer dump-autoloader" in the project root.
+- Create the autoloader classes by "composer dump-autoload" in the project root.